emileaben/multicdn/README.md

 This uses ripe-atlas-tools, please install the latest version before trying to use this tool.
 For instructions please visit the github page at: https://github.com/RIPE-NCC/ripe-atlas-tools/

+This proof of concept received very little testing.
+YMMV.